duckdb/duckdb-web/_posts/2021-10-29-duckdb-wasm.md

 Four years later, the WebAssembly revolution is in full progress with first implementations being shipped in four major browsers.
 It has already brought us [game engines](https://blog.unity.com/technology/webassembly-is-here), [entire IDEs](https://blog.stackblitz.com/posts/introducing-webcontainers/) and even a browser version of [Photoshop](https://web.dev/ps-on-the-web/).
 Today, we join the ranks with a first release of the npm library [@duckdb/duckdb-wasm](https://www.npmjs.com/package/@duckdb/duckdb-wasm).

 As an in-process analytical database, DuckDB has the rare opportunity to siginificantly speed up OLAP workloads in the browser.
 We believe that there is a need for a comprehensive and self-contained data analysis library.
-DuckDB-wasm automatically offloads your queries to dedicated worker threads and reads Parquet, CSV and JSON files from either your local filesystem and HTTP servers driven by plain SQL input.
+DuckDB-wasm automatically offloads your queries to dedicated worker threads and reads Parquet, CSV and JSON files from either your local filesystem or HTTP servers driven by plain SQL input.
 In this blog post, we want to introduce the library and present challenges on our journey towards a browser-native OLAP database.

 *DuckDB-Wasm is not yet stable.
 You will find rough edges and bugs in this release.
 Please share your thoughts with us [on GitHub](https://github.com/duckdb/duckdb-wasm/discussions).*